 Biomedical Engineering Technology (BMET)** Careers Overview

 Using traditional engineering skills, professionals in this field analyze and solve biological and medical technology problems.
 You may take on a broad variety of challenges, everything from creating portable electrocardiogram recorders to working to advance digital speech recognition.
 As the healthcare technology field continues its rapid growth and the role of technology in diagnostic, therapeutic, and research activities continues to expand, skilled biomedical engineers will be in demand.
-In fact, the biomedical engineering technology career field is increasing at about 26% per year through 20121, which is double the rate for all other jobs combined.
+In fact, the biomedical engineering technology career outlook is expected to grow 30% 2012 through 20221, which is much faster than other careers.

 Areas of Innovation